awsdocs/amazon-ec2-user-guide/doc_source/configure-access-to-serial-console.md

 You can configure access at the user level by configuring an IAM policy to allow or deny a specified user the permission to push the SSH public key to the serial console service of a particular instance\.
 For more information, see [Configure IAM policies for EC2 Serial Console access](#serial-console-iam)\.

 **OS level**
 You can set a user password at the guest OS level\.
 This provides access to the serial console for some use cases\.
 However, to monitor the logs, you don't need a password\-based user\.
-For more information, see [Set a user password](#set-user-password)\.
+For more information, see [Set an OS user password](#set-user-password)\.

 ## Manage account access to the EC2 Serial Console<a name="serial-console-account-access"></a>